Allied Health/Health Practitioner Research

 Name: Dr Venkatesh Aithal

-Address: Surgical Satellite Clinic, Level 1, The Townsville Hospital, 100 Angus Smith Drive, Douglas, Qld 4814.
+Address: Surgical Satellite Clinic, Level 1, Townsville University Hospital, 100 Angus Smith Drive, Douglas, Qld 4814.

 Cancer Centre Clinical Trials: Townsville